 I found this picture on Wikipedia, which illustrates the cut perfectly.

-How to make crispy pork knuckle with saute potatoes
+How to cook a crispy pork knuckle

 For detailed steps see the full recipe card at the end of this post.